Guide to Attribution Models in Google Analytics 4 (GA4)

 Which attribution model is used in Google Analytics?

-Google Analytics uses multiple attribution models, so it depends on the report and the dimensions you’re using.
+Google Analytics uses different attribution models depending on the report and the dimensions you’re using.

-Google says if you’re using “…user-scoped and session-scoped dimensions, Analytics uses the paid and organic channels last click attribution model.”
+For user-scoped and session-scoped dimensions, Analytics uses the paid and organic channels last click attribution model.

-And for “…event-scoped dimensions, Analytics uses the attribution model that you select…”
+For event-scoped dimensions, Analytics uses the attribution model that you select, but by default, Analytics uses the data-driven attribution model.

 User-scoped dimensions like ‘First User Default Channel Group’, ‘First User Source / Medium’, and ‘First User Campaign’ will show you the first method people used to find your website.
 While Google doesn’t reference First Click attribution, this is really what we’re looking at with these dimensions.
 You will find these dimensions in the default ‘User Acquisition’ report.